PaulWaldo/deduper/memory-bank/activeContext.md

 - Used filepath package for cross-platform path handling
 - Implemented careful error handling for file operations
 - Used in-memory filesystem for testing to avoid disk I/O

+### Integration Experience
+- Successfully connected all components in main.go
+- Command-line interface works as expected
+- Utility correctly identifies and archives duplicate files
+- Dry-run mode is effective for previewing actions